Top Ways to Save Money on Maui

 #6 Restaurant Special Deals

-There are a thousands spots on Maui selling souvenirs (at least!)
+There are a thousand spots on Maui selling souvenirs (at least!)
 Find the deals.
-If you're shopping at fancy, expensive malls like the Shops at Wailea, you'll be spending a bit more than you would at the swap meet or craft fairs.
-Look around and consider small items that you'd like to keep forever, or group gifts for family back home.
-You can buy packs of macadamia nuts, coffee or chocolates to give away to multiple people back home.
-This makes it easier for you to choose gifts and you don't have to spend as much time or money getting them.
+If you’re shopping at fancy, expensive malls like the Shops at Wailea, you’ll be spending a bit more than you would at the swap meet or craft fairs.
+Look around and consider small items that you’d like to keep forever or group gifts for family back home.
+You can buy packs of macadamia nuts, coffee, or chocolates to give away to multiple people back home.
+This makes it easier for you to choose gifts and you don’t have to spend as much time or money getting them.
 This is a great way to save money on Maui.

 #8 Reduce Waste